This section provides general style and formatting information only. Formatting guidelines for specific article types can be found below.

 Clinical Diabetes and Endocrinology is published in collaboration with the University of Michigan.
 Authors affiliated with the University of Michigan receive a 15% discount on APC costs.

-85 days to first decision for all manuscripts (Median)
+21 days submission to first editorial decision for all manuscripts (Median)